-The Phase I of the initial term of the Badin IV North exploration license expired on December 6, 2017.
-On August 30, 2018, the DGPC, on behalf of GoP, granted approval for entering into Phase II of the initial term of the Badin IV North exploration license.
+The Phase II of the Badin IV North exploration license expired on December 6, 2019.
+On December 4, 2019, the operator on behalf of the JV Partners submitted an application to DGPC for grant of eight months extension in the term of Phase II of Badin IV North exploration license.
+FHL believes that the extension will be granted in due course.